lukasvasadi/lukasvasadi/README.md

 ## Hi, I'm Lukas

-My work centers on instrumentation firmware and control software development.
-I also maintain a developer blog at [lukasvasadi.dev](https://lukasvasadi.dev).
+My work centers on firmware and software development for lab instrumentation.
+On the side, I maintain a developer blog at [lukasvasadi.dev](https://lukasvasadi.dev).

 #### Languages